Psychonauts 2 has an invincibility mode to ensure "all ages, all possible needs" can complete the game

 All people should be able to enjoy games.
 All ages, all possible needs.
 It's an ongoing and important process for our industry and a challenge we need to met.End of the day?
 We want you to have fun, to laugh, to experience a story that affects you.
 On whatever terms you want.July 9, 2021

 "'Uh, excuse me I beat Sword Guy Serious Time on a no hit hard mode and if [you] didn't do that I don't respect you. and like, can you even comment on things if you're not diamond six rank in shooty mcBlam?
 I don't think so'.
-Cool bud. you're soooo cool!" teased a tongue-in-cheek follow-up.
+Cool bud. you're soooo cool!" teased a tongue-in-cheek follow-up (thanks, TheGamer).

 "All people should be able to enjoy games.
 All ages, all possible needs.
 It's an ongoing and important process for our industry and a challenge we need to meet.